Georgia Woman Fights Off And Kills Rabid Bobcat With Her Bare Hands

 — Ron_H (@Rabid_AU) June 15, 2018

-The bad news: the bobcat was rabid, which means that DeDe will be undergoing rabies shots.
+The bad news is that the bobcat was rabid, which means that DeDe will be undergoing rabies shots.

 Meanwhile, Phillips’ cousin has set up a crowdfunding account to help DeDe with medical bills.
 As of this writing, the account has raised just over $10,000.

-And as for the bumper sticker that almost cost her her life: it reads, “Well-behaved women rarely make history.”
+And as for the bumper sticker that almost cost her her life, it reads, “Well-behaved women rarely make history.”